microsoft/codamosa/replication/README.md

 ```
 On most runs, this should invoke a the targeted generation step once, resulting in 10 calls to Codex.

+Note (Jun 2024): the files in `config-args` use the model `code-davinci-002`.
+This model is no longer accessible, to make new queries to OpenAI you will have to update it to a different model name.
+For historical reasons (since CodaMOSA was evaluated with `code-davinci-002`, we will not update the files in `config-args` to a new default.

 For the `$PLAY_OPTION`, you have two options: